MAP is a New York City-based organization.

 Phone: 212.226.1677 (voicemail only)

-If you are a grantee looking to update us on your work, please do so on the grantee updates page.
+If you are a grantee looking to update us on your work, you may also do so on the grantee updates page.

 Director of Development, Kamyar Atabai Based in NYC; Pronouns: he/him Born in Iran, Kamyar is a graduate of Columbia University (BA), and the Yale School of Drama (MFA).
 As a theater director, he has worked on both sides of the Atlantic, from the West End and Broadway to the London Fringe and Off-Off Broadway.
 As a Development professional, he has worked at Baryshnikov Arts Center, National Council of Jewish Women, and The Paley Center for Media.